 |4.
 Opponents team needs in every round

-At the end of that checklist – the DWR highlights player suggestions for you.
-Each round.
+At the end of that checklist – the DWR highlights player suggestions for you in each round.